WidowsSonVt/Micron-1/EuclidMount/README.md

 # Euclid mount for Micron

-## Attention:
+You can use the same script as Klicky probe.
+There is section in the Klicky macro for Euclid, woks w/o any issues.
-you can't use the same script as Klicky probe, to catch the Euclid probe, you need to approach the dock from the front and do it slow on the last
+To catch the Euclid probe, you just need to approach the dock from the front.
-10-20mm down, don't let the magnets "bang" as you may break them.
 To release the probe, you approach the dock from the side and release going forwards.
-There is section in the Klicky macro for Euclid, woks w/o any issues.

 All STL' on Printables, link in the STL folder.